Nuku Hiva Island Travel Tips

 Recommended Reading

-Who Knew Jurassic Park Actually Existed?: personal account of my 5 days in Nuku Hiva
+- Who Knew Jurassic Park Actually Existed?: a personal account of my first visit to Nuku Hiva.

 - French Polynesia Travel Guide: everything you need to know before heading to paradise.

 - Lonely Planet: ‘the bible’ for any independent traveler.
-For such a dreamy yet challenging destination, I recommend grabbing one of these for the road to go along with this travel guide.
-After all, it’s not only super useful but also makes for a great souvenir!
+For such a dreamy yet challenging destination, I recommend grabbing one for the road to go along with this travel guide.

 - Tahiti Tourisme: the official site of the local tourism office.
 You’ll find relevant information about Tahiti and the outer islands.